openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 messages to be passed, in a streaming style through an *update* and a *final* function.

-Discussions have revealed that it is potentially confusing to confound the current functionality with streaming style functionality into the same name, so this design separates those out with specific init / update / final functions for that purpose.
-For oneshot functionality, `EVP_PKEY_sign()` and `EVP_PKEY_verify()` remain supported, through an alias for the application.
+Discussions have revealed that it is potentially confusing to conflate the current functionality with streaming style functionality into the same name, so this design separates those out with specific init / update / final functions for that purpose.
+For oneshot functionality, `EVP_PKEY_sign()` and `EVP_PKEY_verify()` remain supported.

 [^1]: the term "primitive" is borrowed from [PKCS#1](https://www.rfc-editor.org/rfc/rfc8017#section-5)

 ### Making it possible to verify with an early signature

-There are newer verifying algorithms that need to receive the signature before processing the data.
-This is particularly important for streaming functionality.
-This design proposes a mechanism to accomodate this for the streaming style functionality.
+Some more recent verification algorithms need to obtain the signature before processing the data.
+This is particularly important for streaming modes of operation.
+This design proposes a mechanism to accomodate these algorithms and modes of operation.

 New public API - API Reference
 ------------------------------